joaquincasares/resume/resume.md

 *Software Engineer in Test*
 Austin, Texas

+Transitioned to the Quality Assurance team of 11 engineers.
+In combination with manual testing, I split time developing our internal testing infrastructure.

 * Work on an existing internal tool for the provisioning of Apache Cassandra and DataStax Enterprise (DSE) clusters
-    * Create, update, and patch functionality for the QA team where needed and beneficial.
+    * Create, update, and patch functionality for the QA team where beneficial.
     * Create a new module for the regression and performance testing of Cassandra client drivers.
     * Manipulate an existing module for use in performance testing of Cassandra and DSE in Amazon's EC2 environment.
     * Contribute to the performance regression testing between past and future versions of Cassandra and DSE.